Next-Generation GPU Rendering in the Browser

 The Constraint: Two Rendering APIs

 WebGL maps to OpenGL ES 2.0/3.0.
-Well-understood, universally supported, thoroughly optimised, and feature-frozen for years.
-WebGPU maps to modern GPU APIs (Vulkan, Metal, DirectX 12).
-Lower-level GPU control, compute shaders, better multi-threaded rendering, more efficient state management.
-Both exist simultaneously, and you cannot assume all users have WebGPU.
+It's well-understood, universally supported, thoroughly optimised, and feature-frozen for years.
+WebGPU maps to modern GPU APIs: Vulkan, Metal, and DirectX 12.
+That buys lower-level GPU control, compute shaders, better multi-threaded rendering, and more efficient state management.

 API Coexistence

-WebGL is not going away.
-WebGPU adds capability, it does not replace infrastructure.
+WebGL isn't going away.
+WebGPU adds capability, it doesn't replace infrastructure.
 Applications need to support both APIs during the transition period, which may last years.

 Fallback Reality